HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Method

 \section{Method}

 Given two half-body images~($x_1,x_2$) and the corresponding semantic layouts~($l_1,l_2$), we aim to produce a new fusion half-body image $\tilde{x}$ which preserves the head of $x_1$ and the body of $x_2$.
-Furthermore, the transition region should better appear seamless.
-To this end, we train a semantic-guided latent diffusion model (SG-LDM) and a semantic layout generator separately which will work together for head swapping.
-We summarize the image-based head swapping pipeline shown in~\cref{fig:infer_process} with the following steps: (i)~Blend the semantic layout ($l_1,l_2$) with the head mask $m^H$ and body mask $m^B$. (ii)~Inpaint the transition region for the blended layout by the semantic layout generator~(See~\cref{SLG}). (iii)~Sample a random noise from $\mathcal{N}(0,\mathbf{I})$ as $z_T$, then blend with $z_T^H$ and $z_T^B$ which are sampled from the forward noising process~(See~\cref{SGLDM}).
-Same for the following denoising steps. (iv)~Condition the blended noise by concatenating with the semantic latent representation $s$ at each denoising step. (v)~Denoise from $z_T$ to $z_0$ by SG-LDM and decode to $\tilde{x}$.
+Furthermore, the transition region should appear more seamless.
+To this end, we train a latent diffusion model (LDM) and a semantic layout generator separately which work together for head swapping.
+We summarize the image-based head swapping pipeline shown in Fig.~\ref{fig:infer_process} with the following steps: (i)~Blend the semantic layout ($l_1,l_2$) with the head mask $m^H$ and body mask $m^B$. (ii)~Inpaint the transition region for blended layout by the semantic layout generator~(See Sec.~\ref{SLG}). (iii)~Sample a random noise $z_T\sim\mathcal{N}(0,\mathbf{I})$, then mix with $z_T^H$ and $z_T^B$ which are sampled from the forward noising process~(See Sec.~\ref{SGLDM}).
+Same for the following denoising steps. (iv)~Condition the mixed noise by concatenating with the semantic latent representation $s$ at each denoising step. (v)~Denoise from $z_T$ to $z_0$ and decode to $\tilde{x}$.